CementGB-4-0/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 ### Applying Native Interfaces

 > [!TODO]
-> Explain interface conversion to classes and how to use `ClassInjector.RegisterTypeInIl2Cpp` to apply said interface-classes to registered native types.
+> Explain interface conversion to classes and how to use `ClassInjector.RegisterTypeInIl2Cpp` to apply said interface-classes to registered custom native types.